irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Dodge amount you gain stays with you forever, so you can try to avoid picking up ammo boxes if your dodge chance and health are maxed, to avoid them from rolling negative effects.

 ### Build(s) to try
-Barebone skills - Bullseye for armor gating, and additional dodge and healing skills are highly recommended.
-Up you go is almost mandatory to avoid instant deaths after revives.
+Barebone skills - "Bullseye" for armor gating, and additional dodge and healing skills are highly recommended.
+"Up you go" is almost mandatory to avoid instant deaths after revives.

 Build 1 - Ultimate ammo guy. https://pd2builder.netlify.app/?s=016V1400c11Q0-82h5g00g100&p=9&a=0&t=j&d=0
 Embrace ammo supportive playstyle.
-Using ammo bags for yourself will not be required since you already have enough ammo from Fully Loaded and Crits combo, but your teammates might thank you.
+Using ammo bags for yourself will not be required since you already have enough ammo from "Fully Loaded" with crits combo, but your teammates might thank you.
 Keep your total detection <25.
 Weapons to use:
 125 damage class Assault rifle modded for accuracy and concealment, since Designated Marksman skill is already helping you with recoil.
 95/125/155 damage class SMG modded for stability and concealment, mostly to melt bulldozers at point blank ranges.
 Use viper/concussion grenades to help with revives.
 Any high concealment melee of your choice.